learn-co-curriculum/phase-0-intro-to-css/README.md

 ## Introduction

 Browsers combine the content (HTML) and presentation (CSS) layers to display web pages.
-CSS is the language for styling web pages.
+CSS is the language we use for styling web pages.

 CSS instructions live apart from the HTML elements and have a different look and feel ("syntax").
-CSS directives give web pages their specific look and feel.
+CSS directives give web pages their specific appearance.
 If you have ever been impressed by how a website can be displayed on a desktop browser while the same content looks great on a mobile device, you have CSS to thank for it!

 One of the most amazing displays of the power of CSS is the [CSS Zen Garden](http://www.csszengarden.com/) where people take the _exact